DXHeroes/knowledge-base-content/practices/software_portability.md

 ## TL;DR

-Portability is the ability to use the same software in different environments or platforms.
-It increases software's usability, whilst introducing other challenges.
+Portability in high-level computer programming is the usability of the same software in different environments.

 ## What Is Software Portability?